isc-projects/kea/doc/guide/hooks.rst

        "text": "72 IPv4 host(s) found."
    }

-Note that the from and source-index fields were specified in the response in the next map.
+Note that the "from" and "source-index" fields were specified in the response in the next map.
 Those two must be copied to the next command, so Kea continues from the place where the last command finished.
 To get the next page the following command can be sent: